Scattering for wave equations with sources close to the lightcone and prescribed radiation fields: Introduction

-This matches the limit obtained from \eqref{eq:interior:leading:hom} where we have \emph{first} derived the asymptotic form as $t\to\infty$ with $r/t<1$ fixed, and then \emph{second} can take the limit $r/t\to 1$, which we can read off from the expansion of the homogeneous solution towards the lightcone:
+This matches the limit obtained from \eqref{eq:interior:leading:hom} where we have \emph{first} derived the asymptotic form as $t\to\infty$ with $r/t<1$ fixed, and now \emph{secondly} take the limit $r/t\to 1$, which can be read off from the expansion of the homogeneous solution towards the lightcone:

 Similarly at the next order, the expansion of $\Phi[n]$ in the wave zone,

 matches the expansion of the homogeneous solution \eqref{eq:phi:1:infty} in the interior, in the sense that: